pihedron/nzoi/Magic Square/README.md

 This problem requires a combination of bruteforce and mathematics to solve the magic square efficiently.
 After drawing a few incomplete magic squares, it becomes clear which squares can be solved quickly and which squares need guessing.

-When N ≤ 2, the solution is trivial because the square is guaranteed to have at least 1 complete line where the target sum or the *magic total* can be calculated.
+When N \le  2, the solution is trivial because the square is guaranteed to have at least 1 complete line where the target sum or the *magic total* can be calculated.

 ```py
 N = 0